Product Research: How To Find Products For Your Store

 For example, you’ll never be able to compete with the selection of products that you find with the retail giants like Amazon or WalMart.

 As a result, it can be better to offer a more targeted selection of products to a narrower segment of the overall market.
 This is also known as curated content.

 Identifying a strong dropshipping niche lets you:

 - Focus on a chunk of the market with less competition.

-- Appear as an expert in a given product category.
+- Become an expert in a given product category.

 - Build trust and recognition with consumers.

 - Work with products that you may be passionate about.